Visit Iceland On A Budget | Tips To Save You Money

 What is the cheapest month to visit Iceland?

-Winter is a marginally cheaper time to visit Iceland, with November, February and March being the most affordable months for accommodation as demand is lower.
+Winter is marginally cheaper than summer, with November, February, and March being the most affordable months, with lower demand for accommodation.

 Final Thoughts | Iceland On A Budget